We’re a private wildlife sanctuary located west of Brisbane, Australia and we house over 1,000 animals and more than 300 species.

-Like other tree frogs, the green tree frog has large expanded discs on the tips of its toes and fingers and the toes are fully webbed.
-A pair of large parotid glands extend back from the eye onto the shoulders.
+Like other tree frogs, the green tree frog has large expanded discs on the tips of its toes and fingers, and its toes are fully webbed.
+A pair of large parotid glands extend back from the eyes onto the shoulders.

-Green tree frogs can grow up to 10 cm (4 inches) for females, while males are a little smaller at 7.5 cm (3 inches).
+Female green tree frogs can grow up to 10 cm (4 inches), while males are a little smaller at 7.5 cm (3 inches).
 The largest known size is 15 cm (6 inches).
 They live up to about 16 years.

 These tree frogs are wonderfully curious and have individual personalities and antics.
 They often stick to the surface of leaves or trees and look longingly at a certain spot.

 Like many frogs, green tree frogs call and make "barking" sounds.
-They do this not only to attract mates, but to advertise their location, usually after a rain, for reasons that are still unknown to researchers.
+They do this not only to attract mates but to advertise their location, usually after some rain, for reasons that are still unknown to researchers.